 Differences Between Parakeet and Cockatiel Food

 Parakeets and cockatiels have a similar diet.
 However, parakeets are smaller than cockatiels which means that they need lower-calorie and nutritional needs a day.
-So, if your budgie is eating cockatiel food, ensure that you reduce the share.
+So, if your parakeet is eating cockatiel food, ensure that you reduce the share.

-For a seed diet, budgies can consume the same mixed seeds as cockatiels except for sunflower seeds.
+For a seed diet, parakeets can consume the same mixed seeds as cockatiels except for sunflower seeds.
 They are significant for a parakeet to swallow and are high in fat content.
 Overconsumption of sunflower seeds can lead to obesity in budgies.

 Can Cockatiels Eat Parakeet Food?